-- Lands located within the Regional Natural Heritage System will be zoned Regional Natural Heritage System in the implementing Zoning By-law except within the Niagara Escarpment Plan Area, where zoning does not apply.
-New construction and the expansion or replacement of existing non-conforming uses within hazard lands, and significant habitat of endangered or threated species shall be prohibited except where specifically exempted by the Town and the Region, in consultation with the appropriate Conservation Authority, the Ministry of Natural Resources and the Ministry of Municipal Affairs and Housing.
-Municipal Affairs and Housing prior to municipal adoption. - The Zoning By-law shall impose for development appropriate setbacks from Regulated Flood Plains based on the kind, extent and severity of existing and potential hazard to public safety.
+- 4.9.3.13 Lands located within the Regional Natural Heritage System will be zoned Regional Natural Heritage System in the implementing Zoning By-law except within the Niagara Escarpment Plan Area, where zoning does not apply.
+New construction and the expansion or replacement of existing non-conforming uses within hazard lands, and significant habitat of endangered or threatened species shall be prohibited except where specifically exempted by the Town and the Region, in consultation with the appropriate Conservation Authority, the Ministry of Natural Resources and the Ministry of Municipal Affairs and Housing.
+Special Policy Areas including any policy or boundary changes thereto, must be approved by the Minister of Municipal Affairs and Housing prior to municipal adoption. - The Zoning By-law shall impose for development appropriate setbacks from 4.9.3.14 and Regulated Flood Plains based on the kind, extent and severity of existing and potential hazard to public safety.
 The setbacks will be evaluated for specific development applications and as part of any Secondary Plan process or during the processing of individual development or subdivisions by the Town and the Region, in consultation with the appropriate Conservation Authority, and as established in the Zoning By-law, to provide the appropriate setback required to protect the area from the impacts of construction and development.
-A greater setback may be required to reflect specific
+A greater setback may be required to reflect specific circumstances.
+Special consideration shall be given to agriculture-related buildings, including residential dwellings, to maintain the long term viability of existing agricultural operations, without compromising the safety of such buildings or their occupants.
+Within the Niagara Escarpment Plan Area where zoning does not apply, it is the intent of the Town that where the general setbacks for buildings, structures, parking areas, and other similar facilities from the Regulated Flood Plains are more restrictive than the Development Criteria of the Niagara Escarpment Plan, that the setbacks of the Zoning By-law be applied by the implementing authorities.